Graduate and Professional Programs

 Applicants must satisfy the general admission requirements of the Graduate School.
 They must also be approved by the Graduate Advisor and satisfy the following requirements:

-- Bachelor’s degree in natural science, physical science, mathematics, or engineering for a Masters degree and a baccalaureate or master’s degree in physical sciences, natural sciences, engineering, or mathematics from an accredited college or university for a Ph.D.
+- Bachelor’s degree in natural science, physical science, mathematics, or engineering for a Masters degree; a baccalaureate or master’s degree in physical sciences, natural sciences, engineering, or mathematics from an accredited college or university for a Ph.D.

 - Letters of recommendation from at least three professors or former supervisors who are familiar with the applicant’s work performance and academic potential.